8 Financial statements: A second look

 In this chapter, we will dive a bit more deeply into financial statements than we did in Chapter 6.
 The focus of this chapter is an exploration of core attributes of financial accounting data (e.g., that balance sheets balance).
 After exploring how financial statement data are represented in Compustat, we dive into our first detailed exploration of an accounting research paper, Koh and Reeb (2015), which explores issues regarding how R&D spending is reported by firms and coded in Compustat.

-This chapters is optional in the sense that subsequent chapters do not depend on an understanding of the content of this chapter.
+This chapter is optional in the sense that subsequent chapters do not depend on an understanding of the content of this chapter.
 However, the material of this chapter provides a good opportunity for readers to better understand the messiness of representing seemingly tidy relationships in accounting data in a database.
 Some of the exercises help readers to understand better where data in Compustat come from.
 Working through this chapter also serves to dispel any notion that commercial databases are error-free, as we find discrepancies that are apparent even from just the information in Compustat.

 Tip